stormasm/nunotes/reedline/validator.md

 ### Validator and InsertNewline

-The reason unbalanced brackets and braces causes a Newline:
+The reason unbalanced brackets and braces causes a *InsertNewline*.

 ```rust
 ReedlineEvent::Enter => {